DevCalculus/IsrealIyiolaMorawo/README.md

 ---

 ### ⚡ Fun Fact
-Outside of my research pursuits, I have a keen interest in fashion, appreciating its blend of creativity and expression.
+Outside of my research, I have a keen interest in fashion, appreciating its blend of creativity and expression.
 ---

 ### 🛠️ Technical Skills